sighupio/fury-distribution/README.md

 This POC spin up a kind cluster with a custom configuration:
 [katalog/tests/config/kind-config-custom](katalog/tests/config/kind-config-custom)

-This configuration is the most similar configuration to every kubernetes cluster we create to our clusters.
+This configuration is the most similar configuration to every kubernetes cluster we create.
-This way we can ensure everything works as expected including the CNI (calico).
+This way we can ensure everything works as expected including the CNI *(calico)*.

 ## Core Modules